Canon 50D vs Nikon D5

 One difference between the cameras concerns the presence of an on-board flash.
 The 50D has one, while the D5 does not.
 While the built-in flash of the 50D is not very powerful, it can at times be useful as a fill-in light.

 The Nikon D5 has an intervalometer built-in.
 This enables the photographer to capture time lapse sequences, such as flower blooming, a sunset or moon rise, without purchasing an external camera trigger and related software.

 The 50D writes its imaging data to Compact Flash cards, while the D5 uses Compact Flash or XQD cards.
 The D5 features dual card slots, which can be very useful in case a memory card fails.
 In contrast, the 50D only has one slot.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS 50D and Nikon D5 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

-The D5 is a recent model that features in the current product line-up of Nikon.
-In contrast, the 50D has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the 50D was succeeded by the Canon 60D.
+Both the 50D and the D5 have been discontinued, but can regularly be found used on eBay.
+The 50D was replaced by the Canon 60D, while the D5 was followed by the Nikon D6.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.